 Central Florida Medical Center

-This 4600 sf building, located in Orlando, is divided into two separate offices, one side for a cardiologist, and the other for a gastroenterolgist.
-Formerly a Sonny's Barbeque, all but three walls were demolished, a new roof structure and tower adde, etc. to ultimately finish with a strikingly beautiful building with stone, stucco, and metal cladding.
-The clock tower can be seen from several blocks away, which draws the attention of travelers on a busy Semoran Blvd.
-The interior consists of terrazzo flooring, bright colors, and interesting lighting that provides a nice ambience for the patients and staff.
+This 4,600 SF building is divided into two separate offices, one side for a cardiologist and the other for a gastroenterologist.
+Formerly a Sonny's Barbeque, all but three walls were demolished.
+A new roof structure and tower were added along with other modifications to ultimately finish with a strikingly beautiful building with stone, stucco, and metal cladding.
+The clock tower can be seen from several blocks away, drawing the attention of travelers on busy Semoran Blvd.
+The interior consists of terrazzo flooring, bright colors, and interesting lighting that provide a welcoming ambience for the patients and staff.

 Kissimmee Family Dentistry

-A 6,000 sq. ft dental office for an established dental practice.
-The space contains seprate wings for adult and pediatric practices with shared x-ray and staff areas.
-The complex was designed to reflect a New Orleans style of architecture
+This design is a 6,000 SF dental office for an established dental practice.
+The space contains separate wings for adult and pediatric practices with shared x-ray and staff areas.
+The complex was designed to reflect a New Orleans style of architecture.

 Poinciana Health Department

-The 18,000 sf building has been constructed, and is a welcome addition to the Poinciana community.
-The first floor houses the family clinic, OB/GYN clinic, and immunization.
-The second floor includes WIC (Women, Infants, and Children), dental, pharmacy, and technology.
+The 18,000 SF building is a welcome addition to the Poinciana community.
+The first floor houses a family clinic, OB/GYN clinic, and immunization center.
+The second floor includes WIC (Women, Infants, and Children), dental, pharmacy, and technology center.
 There are also several conference rooms that are used for a variety of educational and training programs.
-The entire building is hardened to withstand hurricane force winds, and is powered by an emergency generator, which will enable the building to be used in the event of hurricanes or other disaster situations.
+The entire building is reinforced to withstand hurricane force winds and includes an emergency generator which will enable the building to be used in the event of hurricanes or other disaster situations.